oskarrough/slaytheweb-backend/README.md

 There are two tables: `players` and `runs`.
 Every run stores a reference to the name of a player.

 There is no authentication, and player names are not protected.
 C'est la vie.

+The run.game_state column isn't actually the FULL game state, rather a minimized version, see `minimizeGameState()`.

 ## More dev tips